 Who supports me through diagnosis?

-As a citizen of Wakefield District who have had a stroke or have a friend and/or family member who has, there are numerous ways you can get information and assistance to help you manage.
+As a citizen of Wakefield District who has had a stroke or have a friend and/or family member who has, there are numerous ways you can get information and assistance to help you manage.

 You can get in touch with this group for up-to-date information about activities using the web form.
 Your contact details will go straight to the group leader so they can get in touch.